AladdinPP/AladdinPP/README.md

 ## Basic Info
 - Class of 24, the Computer Science Fundamental Certificate, Seattle University.
 - Class of 26, the Master of Science in Computer Science, Seattle University.
 - I have been working as a Graduate Teaching Assistant since March 2024.
-And here is the course list:
+Here is the course list:
   - CPSC5005:  Data Structure
   - CPSC5021:  Database